 My price includes postage and packing within the UK, items usually being despatched within 48 hours of receipt of funds.
 I am happy to send items abroad but buyers from overseas should contact me for shipping costs and make an additional payment.
 Buyers are liable for import taxes in their own country where appropriate.

-These are photos of the actual model you are buying.
+These are photos of the actual model available.
 Remember that these toys are around 50 years old!
 All models advertised are original, not restored or repainted unless I have stated otherwise.

 They charged 21/- that’s 21 shillings or a guinea for younger visitors - hence, presumably, the name.
 Now, the cars were listed at 7/7d and two at 4/9d in the 1961 catalogue.
 That totals 17/1d so Corgi were getting nearly 4 shillings extra!
 That’s quite a mark-up when you remember that suspension and interior only added one shilling to revised editions of things like the Jaguar.

-Anyway, at the moment I only have the three members of this set which are available individually.
-Once the box appears, assuming they’re all still here or I’ve found replacements, I’ll have the full set available.
-If you need one in the meantime then get in touch as complete sets, whilst scarce, are around.
+Anyway, at the moment I only have the Chevrolet and Ford which are available individually.
+I am looking for another Bentley and a box.
+If you need the set in the meantime then get in touch as complete sets, whilst scarce, are around.